Spectral Condition for $\mu$P under Width-Depth Scaling: Implementing Condition for Optimizers with Weight Decay

-\textbf{With weight decay.} When weight decay is enabled ($\lambda_l \neq 0$), we expect the weight decay term to be comparable in scale to the gradient-driven term so that weight decay is effective on the update dynamics:
+\textbf{With weight decay.} When weight decay is enabled ($\lambda_l \neq 0$), we choose the weight decay term to be comparable in scale to the optimizer-driven term.

+This is a non-degenerate implementation convention: it keeps weight decay active in the update dynamics without letting it dominate the optimizer-driven term.
+Under the usual scale estimate, $\|\mA_l+\lambda_l\mW_l\|_{\normrms} =\Theta(\|\mA_l\|_{\normrms})$, so the learning-rate scaling rule derived from Equation~(\ref{eq:condition_wd_1}) is preserved.

-In the following contents, we will derive the parameterizations of the {learning rate} and {weight decay coefficient} for a range of optimizers.
-Since matrix-based optimizers (such as Muon and Shampoo) are typically not applied to bias parameters, we restrict the bias parameterization analysis to vector-based optimizers (such as SGD and AdamW).
-The bias parameters $\vb_l$ follow a similar formulation as the matrix parameters presented above (Equation~(\ref{eq:condition_wd_1}) and~(\ref{eq:condition_wd_2})).
+\paragraph{Weights and biases.} In the following, we derive parameterizations of the learning rate and weight decay coefficient for a range of optimizers.
+Since matrix-based optimizers such as Muon and Shampoo are typically not used for bias parameters, we restrict our analysis of bias parameterization to vector-based optimizers such as SGD and AdamW.
+The same two rules, Equations~(\ref{eq:condition_wd_1}) and~(\ref{eq:condition_wd_2}), are then applied to the biases with corresponding spectral condition in Equation~\ref{eq:bias_spectral_condition} on vector RMS norms.

-We note that momentum is typically omitted in standard $\mu$P analyses~\citep{TP4,TP4b,TP5} (e.g., by setting $\beta_1=\beta_2=0$ in AdamW), while in practical $\mu$P implementations the momentum coefficients are taken to be $\Theta(1)$.
-The main rationale is that the norm of the momentum term and the norm of the current update are expected to be of the same order, and since the spectral condition aims to control the update norm, omitting the momentum is regarded as an acceptable simplification.
-Moreover, analyzing the update without momentum can be interpreted as studying the \textit{first} update after initialization, which has been empirically observed to be reliable for understanding neural network training~\citep{mup-spectral,extending-mup,DBLP:conf/nips/BordelonP22-dmft,DBLP:conf/nips/BordelonCP24-transformer}.
+\paragraph{Momentum.} We note that momentum is typically omitted in standard $\mu$P analyses~\citep{TP4,TP4b,TP5} (e.g., by setting $\beta_1=\beta_2=0$ in AdamW), while in practical $\mu$P implementations the momentum coefficients are taken to be $\Theta(1)$.
+The main rationale is that the norm of the momentum term and the norm of the current update are expected to be of the same order, and since the spectral condition aims to control the update scale, omitting the momentum is regarded as an acceptable simplification.
+Moreover, analyzing the update without momentum can be interpreted as studying the \emph{first update step} after initialization, which has been empirically observed to be reliable for understanding neural network training~\citep{mup-spectral,extending-mup,DBLP:conf/nips/BordelonP22-dmft,DBLP:conf/nips/BordelonCP24-transformer}.
 In the subsequent derivations, we adopt this simplification as well.